cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesUploadMaven"></a>
 # **packagesUploadMaven**
-> MavenPackageUpload packagesUploadMaven(owner, repo, data)
+> MavenPackageUpload packagesUploadMaven(repo, owner, data)

 Create a new Maven package